Enhancement of quantum sensing in a dissipatively coupled two-mode system: INTRODUCTION

-The advent of dissipative coupling has significantly propelled advancements in quantum sensing~\cite{PhysRevLett.112.076402}.
-Various devices employing dissipative coupling principles, including optomechanical microdisk-waveguide coupled systems and plasmonic dispersion measurements in coaxial waveguides via single-cavity optical transmission, have demonstrated its efficacy~\cite{10.1063/1.5144202,PhysRevB.99.134426}.
-Furthermore, comprehensive validation across diverse configurations - ranging from cavity-free architectures to single-mode and multimode systems has firmly established the theoretical feasibility of dissipative coupling for quantum-enhanced sensing applications~\cite{s23218700}.

-In this work, we theoretically study the enhanced quantum sensing near the EPs in a dissipatively coupled two-mode system composed of two optical cavities and a waveguide~\cite{PhysRevLett.126.180401,PhysRevLett.129.273601}.
+In this work, we propose a system where two initially uncoupled modes interact through a dissipative coupling channel, demonstrating its potential for enhanced quantum sensing~\cite{PhysRevLett.126.180401,PhysRevLett.129.273601}.
 Unlike conventional PT-symmetric systems that rely on balanced gain and loss, we achieve the anti-PT symmetry by ensuring equal gain or loss in two independent modes through dissipative coupled channels.
 Using the quantum Langevin equation and the divergence properties of the transformation function, we derive the parameter relations and the probing frequency in the anti-PT symmetric broken/unbroken region.
 Furthermore, we analyze the quantum Cram\'er–Rao bound (QCRB) near the probing frequency by using the Laurent expansion approach.
 We find that when the frequency is close to the probing frequency, the behavior of the QCRB differs significantly across different phases.
 Such as, the QCRB may exhibit a deeper minimum near the EPs at the probing frequency in the broken phase.
 However, away from both the EPs and the probing frequency, the QCRB recovers a linear scaling behavior.
 In the unbroken phase, the QCRB consistently exhibits a linear relationship.
-In contrast to the above, the QCRB exhibits a quadratic dependence at the EPs due to its second-order nature， which indicates a pronounced enhancement in quantum sensing.
+In contrast to the above, the QCRB exhibits a quadratic dependence at the EPs due to its second-order nature, which indicates a pronounced enhancement in quantum sensing.
 This result is consistent with the conventional enhancement of sensing at EPs.
 Our scheme primarily relies on a shared environment to achieve dissipative coupling between two independent cavities, thereby constructing an anti-PT symmetric system.
 This proposal constructs the non-Hermitian Hamiltonian without relying on post-selection and is experimentally feasible, with potential implementations in platforms such as superconducting circuits and integrated photonic systems.